-The coworking space statistics clearly demonstrate a substantial growth rate over this four-year period.
-It’s indicative of people’s changing attitudes toward flexi-spaces.
+The coworking space statistics demonstrate a substantial growth rate over these four years.
+It’s indicative of people’s changing attitudes toward flexible spaces.

 Malls and retail spaces offer an interesting option here.
 They’re conveniently located and have parking, with easy access to foot traffic.
 There are a lot of ways to maximize this retail space.
 Some companies have even toyed with the idea of renting space from restaurants that only open at night.

 41. Regus is the biggest player in this market.

 WeWork comes in second and is especially popular in the States.
 Knotel and Impact Hub are two other big players.

 42. 80% of all the spaces available are divided among the ten biggest operators.

 The barriers to entering this market can be high.
 Property prices are high, especially in the kind of prime business areas we’re talking about.